The Shires (duo): 2014–2015: Brave

 They were invited to the C2C: Country to Country 2014 Festival and performed at The Town Square Pop Stage on 16 March 2014 outside the London O2 arena.
 Their first single "Nashville Grey Skies" was released on 4 April 2014 and received its first airplay on the Bob Harris BBC Radio 2 Country show on 3 April 2014.
 It was added to the BBC Radio 2 "B" Playlist for the week commencing 3 May 2014 and climbed to the "A" playlist the following week.
-The song was written by Earle before visiting Music City which is a song about hope with a pipe dream of building, and the UK having, a country music capital of its very own.
+The song was written by Earle before visiting Music City, which is a song about hope with a pipe dream of building, and the UK having, a country music capital of its very own.
 It takes the musicality influences from America whilst maintaining a Britishness with the song writing.
 It contains facetious lines such as "Well they say it's way too cold for cut-off jeans and they won't be drinking moonshine but G & T's" and "We can build our own Nashville under these grey skies".

 On 21 April 2014 they travelled to Sweden and then headed to Nashville to begin preparations and record their debut album.
 The duo toured the UK with Ward Thomas and Little Big Town, prior to their own headlining tour in 2015.
 In March 2015 the duo returned to play C2C and also released their debut studio album Brave on 2 March 2015.
-The album peaked at number 10 on the UK Albums Chart, making The Shires the first UK country act to have an album in the top 10.
+The album peaked at number 10 on the UK Albums Chart, making The Shires the first British country act to have an album in the top 10.
 In March 2016, as the most successful country music act the UK has ever had, they were invited to C2C as "ambassadors", introducing the acts on the pop-up stages throughout the weekend in London, playing their own sets and appearing in the arena to introduce acts performing on the Yamaha Music Stage.
 The Shires opened for The Corrs on their comeback tour in 2016 including shows at Birmingham's Genting Arena, Cardiff's Motorpoint Arena, Liverpool's Echo Arena, The O2 Arena London, Manchester Arena, Glasgow's SSE Hydro, Dublin's 3Arena and the SSE Arena Belfast between 19 and 29 January.